Brunei: Religious rights

 In The Laws of Brunei, the right of non-Muslims to practice their faith is guaranteed by the 1959 Constitution.
 However, celebrations and prayers must be confined to places of worship and private residences.
 Upon adopting Sharia Penal Code, the Ministry of Religious Affairs banned Christmas decorations in public places, but did not forbid celebration of Christmas in places of worship and private premises.

 On 25 December 2015, 4,000 out of 18,000 estimated local Catholics attended the mass of Christmas Day and Christmas Eve.
 In 2015, the then-head of the Catholic Church in Brunei told The Brunei Times, "To be quite honest there has been no change for us this year; no new restrictions have been laid down, although we fully respect and adhere to the existing regulations that our celebrations and worship be [confined] to the compounds of the church and private residences".

 Brunei's revised penal code came into force in phases, commencing on 22 April 2014 with offences punishable by fines or imprisonment.
-The complete code, due for final implementation later, stipulated the death penalty for numerous offenses (both violent and non-violent), such as insult or defamation of Muhammad, insulting any verses of the Quran and Hadith, blasphemy, declaring oneself a prophet or non-Muslim, robbery, rape, adultery, sodomy, extramarital sexual relations for Muslims, and murder.
+The complete code, due for final implementation later, stipulated the death penalty for numerous offences (both violent and non-violent), such as insult or defamation of Muhammad, insulting any verses of the Quran and Hadith, blasphemy, declaring oneself a prophet or non-Muslim, robbery, rape, adultery, sodomy, extramarital sexual relations for Muslims, and murder.
 Stoning to death was the specified "method of execution for crimes of a sexual nature".
 Rupert Colville, spokesperson for the Office of the UN High Commissioner for Human Rights (OHCHR) declared that, "Application of the death penalty for such a broad range of offences contravenes international law."

 Animal rights

 Brunei is the first country in Asia to have banned shark finning nationwide.

-Brunei has retained most of its forests, compared to its neighbours that share Borneo island.
+Brunei has retained most of its forests, compared to its neighbours that share the island of Borneo.
 There is a public campaign calling to protect pangolins which are considered a threatened treasure in Brunei.